-Waste is generated through the aluminium production process and at all stages of the value chain.
+Our operations in Pará have state-of-the-art technology for the treatment and disposal of residues from the production of bauxite and alumina.
+Residue is generated through the aluminium production process and at all stages of the value chain.
 Our waste management approach focuses on the mitigation hierarchy: finding ways to avoid, minimize and recycle waste rather than sending it to landfill.
-Hydro's mining and refining operations generate significant amounts of residue which are stored in large onsite engineered storage facilities.
+Hydro’s mining and refining operations generate significant amounts of residue which are stored in large engineered storage facilities.

 The mined bauxite must be washed before further processing, which generates tailings that are stored in dedicated tailings dams at our mining operation.
-In 2019 we initiated tests of the “Tailings Dry Backfill” methodology at the Paragominas mine, a novel approach to minimize the amount of tailings stored, by excavating dried tailings from the storage facility and returning it to the mined areas before they are rehabilitated.
+In 2019, we initiated tests of the “Tailings Dry Backfill” methodology at the Paragominas mine, a novel approach to minimize the amount of tailings stored, by excavating dried tailings from the storage facility and returning it to the mined areas before they are rehabilitated.
 The methodology eliminates the need for continuous construction or upgrade of new permanent tailings dams.
 The pioneer application represents the end of the use of large dams for permanent storage of bauxite tailings.
-In 2020 we secured a license to start implementing the methodology full-scale.
+In 2020, we secured a license to start implementing the methodology full-scale within our operations.

-Our tailings storage facilities at our bauxite mine Paragominas are monitored on a regular basis (using instrumentation) and are audited on an annual basis, including an international best practice audit by the external international geomechanical consultants Norwegian Geotechnical Institute and Geomecanica (2016).
-Our tailings storage facilities were also successfully audited following the Brumadinho tragedy (2019).
-Our tailings storage facilities at Paragominas differ significantly from those at the center of both the Samarco and Brumadinho tragedies (iron ore mines in Brazil), primarily due to the drier nature of our tailings and the more robust nature of the construction method in our tailings storage facilities.
+Our tailings storage facilities at our bauxite mine Paragominas are monitored on a regular basis (using instrumentation) and are audited on an annual basis, including an international best practice audits by the external international geo-mechanical consultants Norwegian Geotechnical Institute and Geomecanica (2016 & 2019).
+Our bauxite tailings storage facilities at Paragominas differ significantly from those of iron ore mines, primarily due to the drier nature of our tailings and the more robust nature of the construction method in our tailings storage facilities.

 Bauxite residue is a waste-product of the alumina refining process.
 This is filter pressed and stored in dedicated bauxite residue storage areas at our alumina refinery Alunorte.
 Alunorte uses an enhanced dry-stacking concept for handling bauxite residue.
 The use of modern press filters, built in connection with the new bauxite residue deposit DRS2, results in a bauxite residue with a very low moisture content (22 percent) which can be more efficiently stored.
 This new approach means that, per ton alumina produced, our bauxite residue now occupies only one fourth of the surface area in DRS2 than it did in our historical bauxite residue deposit (DRS1).